netdata/netdata/packaging/installer/README.md

 ```

 * If you don't want to run it straight-away, add `--dont-start-it` option.

+* You can also append `--stable-channel` to fetch and install only the official releases from GitHub, instead of the nightly builds.

 * If you don't want to install it on the default directories, you can run the installer like this: `./netdata-installer.sh --install /opt`.
 This one will install Netdata in `/opt/netdata`.